Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 1: Logical Diagram Setup for SOC Analyst Environment

 ## Synopsis
 Today, I am setting up the foundation for my SOC analyst environment by creating a logical diagram.
-The goal is to outline the architecture of the servers and network components that I wwell be working with throughout the project.
-I wwell use **draw.io** to build the diagram and ensure all elements are connected logically to represent the flow of data and network interactions.
+The goal is to outline the architecture of the servers and network components that I will be working with throughout the project.
+I will use **draw.io** to build the diagram and ensure all elements are connected logically to represent the flow of data and network interactions.

 ## Step-by-Step Process